-All the money you deposit into your HSA is deductible from your income.
-Knowing what fitness centers can offer, including coaches who can safely and knowledgeably work with these patients, makes it easy for physicians who want to prescribe fitness in their comprehensive health care plan.
+However, expenses related to training for a new job that is not related to your fitness instructor business do not qualify.
+Knowing what fitness centers can offer, including coaches who can safely and knowledgeably work with patients, makes it easy for physicians who want to prescribe fitness in their comprehensive health care plan.
+Most gym goers come from a personal desire to improve or maintain their current state of well-being.
 As a personal trainer, you know the importance of keeping up with the world of fitness and nutrition.
-If you're a personal trainer, you'll likely have a lot of deductions available to you when you file your personal trainer taxes.
+There are many business tax deductions available to freelance personal trainers that can help lower their taxes.